apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/02-nunjucks-helper-functions.md

 But there's a problem: the URL is a bit clumsy-looking as a label, especially if there are links all over the page.
 No one needs to see `https://` over and over.

-We could do string replacement in Nunjucks, but as a general rule, **the more logic you write in templates, the harder they are to maintain.** We should instead move that code up to a JavaScript "helper function" in our `link-widgets` module:
+You could do string replacement in Nunjucks, but as a general rule, **the more logic you write in templates, the harder they are to maintain.** You should instead move that code up to a JavaScript "helper function" in your `link-widgets` module:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/link-widgets/index.js" %}